Immingham: Town

 The mayor of Immingham is Kevin Houghton who was elected to follow Stefan Allan, who was elected on 15 May 2019, and then re-elected the following year.
 Allan currently serves as Houghton's deputy.
 Before his election as mayor, Allan served as the deputy to preceding mayor and mayoress George Fox, and his wife Veronica Fox.

 The town of Immingham is a compact urban area of approximately 1 sqmi, situated south-west of the dock in the middle of the parish.
 It is bisected by the B1210.

 The town has a retail centre, "Kennedy Way", with stores such as Tesco and Aldi, a leisure centre with swimming pool and gym, and several schools.

 On the north-eastern outskirts of the town there is a Knauf UK GmbH plant that makes plasterboard.

 Transport

 Immingham was formerly served by two railways, the Barton and Immingham Light Railway mainly carrying freight traffic to and from the dock, and the Grimsby and Immingham Electric Railway carrying passengers between the town and the dock.
 Both were withdrawn by the early 1960s.
 In the present day, the nearest railway stations are at Habrough and Stallingborough on the former Great Grimsby and Sheffield Junction Railway, now part of the Barton line.

 A half-hourly bus service currently operated by Stagecoach East Midlands links Immingham with Grimsby.

+Media

+Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Television signals are received from the Belmont TV transmitter.

+Local radio stations are BBC Radio Humberside, Hits Radio East Yorkshire & North Lincolnshire, Hits Radio Lincolnshire broadcasting on DAB and Greatest Hits Radio Yorkshire.

+The Grimsby Telegraph is the local newspaper that serves the town.